-Side-Impact Car Accident Attorneys in Seattle, Washington, Helping Accident Victims Recover from Catastrophic Injuries
+Side-Impact Car Accident Attorneys in Seattle, Washington, Helping Accident Victims Recover from Serious Injuries

 While we tend to think of head-on collisions as the most violent and dangerous of car accidents, research reveals that the side of a vehicle does not offer the same amount of protection to its passengers as the front of a car.
 So, when one vehicle speeds into another and impacts it squarely in its side – a side-impact crash, a ‘broadside’ collision, a ‘T-Bone’ wreck – this might be more dangerous and potentially deadly.
 And the chances of the impact being fatal are only that much higher when the vehicle collides with your side in a heavy semi-truck or bus.